 Learn More Coding

-At Juni Learning, we teach Scratch and Python to aspiring young coders ages 8-18, with the help of experienced coding instructors.
+At Juni Learning, we teach coding for kids ages 8-18, with the help of highly vetted and experienced coding instructors.
 From solidifying coding basics, to building creative games and algorithms, these courses explore the many different applications of coding and teach students how to build their own coding projects.